 The financial services industry is undergoing rapid technological changes, with frequent introductions of new technology-driven products and services.
 In addition to better serving customers, the effective use of technology increases efficiency and enables financial institutions to reduce costs.
 Our future success will depend, in part, upon our ability to address the needs of our customers by using technology to provide products and services that will satisfy customer demands for convenience, as well as to create additional efficiencies in our operations.
 Many of our competitors have substantially greater resources to invest in technological improvements.
-We cannot assure you that we will be able to effectively implement new technology-driven products and services or be successful in marketing these products and services to our customers.
+We cannot assure you that we will be able to effectively implement new technology-driven products and services to our customers.